2020 has seen us continue to make wonderful connections to this project which our school has supported since 2015.

 Our judge from Rolls Royce’s sustainability team was very impressed!
 Niamh’s winning entry was a steel ship which would travel the oceans collection plastic pollution with on-board drones to sort it into recycling piles.
 Our 12 finalists all received prizes from Ghana including sweets, biscuits and traditional fabric.

 We had a whole-school Ghana themed week

 We met African animals; created Ghanaian food, jewellery and artwork; learnt about Ghanaian culture and much more.

 We launched our new school badge

-The theme was "A Journey to Hope" with all profits going to the Building Hope project – these are currently on sale so get yours before they sell out!
+The theme was "A Journey to Hope" with all profits going to the Building Hope project - we still have some available to buy at £2 each

 We professionally recorded a CD called “EM Sing”

 It is a collection of songs performed by our whole school community